Identity vs Confusion: Psychosocial Stage 5

 Reflect Without Judgment

 The only person who can determine your identity is you.
-Parents, teachers, mentors, and other people may try to determine who you are, but you have the final say.
+Parents, teachers, mentors, and others may try to determine who you are, but you have the final say.
 If you are experiencing outside pressure, take some time to reflect inward.
 Grab a journal.
 Put on some nice music.
 Shut the door and just write about your feelings.
 The following prompts may help you get started:

 • What brings you joy?